 The Importance of Samples in any Stone or Tile Project

-The main reason most clients request samples of our stacked stone panels or mosaic tiles is to get an in person understanding of color.
+The main reason most clients request samples of our stacked stone panels or natural stone mosaic tiles is to get an in person understanding of color.
 Most product research today is done online, so our clients might be experiencing dramatically different views of a product or color on our website depending on what type of monitor / screen they are viewing it on and the settings of each of those devices.
 If you’ve never thought about the difference this can make, open up a new tab and navigate to our home page, and then take out your smart phone, do the same thing and put it next to your monitor.
 Many laptop screens and desktop monitors, while larger, aren’t as high performance as phones and tablets, resulting in images that can appear darker and have less contrast.

 Ordering a sample of a stone or tile product gives you not only the opportunity to eliminate the variability of your computer screen, it also allows you to see how that product will look in the actual lighting conditions and next to the rest of the color palette in the space its intended to be used.

 One pitfall to avoid when specifying stone or tile for your next project is making selections based off of printed materials alone.
 Printed materials can have more variability than online versions of photos based on the paper used and printer performance.
 We sometimes hear from customers that might be in a rush or don’t want to bother with the hassle of a physical sample, which can be bulky for a product like stacked stone veneer, and instead prefer only to receive printed literature, whom we counsel on the benefits of getting that physical sample.
 Too often in an attempt to expedite the process a customer can end up creating a longer overall project timeline and a bunch of chaos along the way when a product comes in that doesn’t match what they are seeing or expecting.